 Prior to joining Meyers Nave, Dawn served as a senior legal advisor to the National Oceanic & Atmospheric Administration’s National Marine Fisheries Service (NOAA Fisheries Service), where she was able to draw on her previous experience working as a biologist for the National Institutes of Health.
 For NOAA Fisheries Service, Dawn was lead attorney for matters involving regulatory compliance, endangered species, land use conflicts, NEPA, interagency and inter-jurisdictional issues, water rights and water quality, and the public trust doctrine.
-She assisted NOAA Fisheries Service in the Cal Fed proceedings, in negotiations with state and other federal agencies, and in hearings before state boards including the State Water Resources Control Board and the Board of Forestry.
+She represented the federal agency in CALFED proceedings, negotiations with state and other federal agencies, and hearings before state boards, including the State Water Resources Control Board and the Board of Forestry and Fire Protection.

 Dawn is a frequent speaker and author on key regulatory and legal issues, including those involving the Endangered Species Act and California Environmental Quality Act, for publications such as the Daily Journal and organizations such as the Los Angeles County Bar and the American Planning Association.
 She has served as the American Bar Association Chair of both the Endangered Species Committee and the Energy and Natural Resources Litigation Committee.

 Dawn is admitted to practice in the U.S. Supreme Court, the Ninth Circuit Court of Appeals, all U.S. district courts in California, and all California state courts.

 - Zubarau v.
 City of Palmdale (2011) 192 Cal.App.4th 289, 2011 Daily Journal D.A.R.
 1655 [land use, federal preemption]